WPTravelteam/wp-travel/readme.txt

 Release Date: 10th March, 2021

 Fixes:
-* Fixed icomoon issue.
-Font is not being loaded due to path changes.
+* Fixed icomoon font issue.
+Font is not being loaded due to style path changes.
 * Fixed Some of payment gateway not working like stripe, paypal etc.
 * Fixed some of deprecated function not working.